Parkwalk KI EIS Hero

 The charts are based on the latest valuations provided by the manager, expressed on a £100 invested basis.
 Please note, individual investor portfolios’ performance will deviate from the average.

-Performance per £100 invested in each tax year – Parkwalk Opportunities Funds
+Performance per £100 invested per tax year

 Risks – important